Colleges by Location

 Financial Aid

 According to the most recent data, 175 freshmen were awarded financial aid.
-The average amount of financial aid given to students was $6,226.
+Students of this school received an average of $6,226 in financial help.

 Need-based

-There were 344 students who got need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need was 409.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $2,318,673, and state $17,800.
+344 students were designated some form of need-based financial aid.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 409.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,318,673, and state $17,800.

 $1,536